Abscissa and ordinate

-Usually these are the horizontal and vertical coordinates of a point in plane, the rectangular coordinate system.
-An ordered pair consists of two terms—the abscissa (horizontal, usually x) and the ordinate (vertical, usually y)—which define the location of a point in two-dimensional rectangular space:
+Together they form an ordered pair which defines the location of a point in two-dimensional rectangular space.

-The abscissa of a point is the signed measure of its projection on the primary axis, whose absolute value is the distance between the projection and the origin of the axis, and whose sign is given by the location on the projection relative to the origin (before: negative; after: positive).

-The ordinate of a point is the signed measure of its projection on the secondary axis, whose absolute value is the distance between the projection and the origin of the axis, and whose sign is given by the location on the projection relative to the origin (before: negative; after: positive).
+More technically, the abscissa of a point is the signed measure of its projection on the primary axis.
+Its absolute value is the distance between the projection and the origin of the axis, and its sign is given by the location on the projection relative to the origin (before: negative; after: positive).
+Similarly, the ordinate of a point is the signed measure of its projection on the secondary axis.
+In three dimensions, the third direction is sometimes referred to as the applicate.

 Etymology

-Though the word "abscissa" (from Latin linea abscissa 'a line cut off') has been used at least since De Practica Geometrie published in 1220 by Fibonacci (Leonardo of Pisa), its use in its modern sense may be due to Venetian mathematician Stefano degli Angeli in his work Miscellaneum Hyperbolicum, et Parabolicum of 1659.
+Though the word "abscissa" (from Latin linea abscissa 'a line cut off') has been used at least since De Practica Geometrie (1220) by Fibonacci (Leonardo of Pisa), its use in its modern sense may be due to Venetian mathematician Stefano degli Angeli in his work Miscellaneum Hyperbolicum, et Parabolicum (1659).
+Historically, the term was used in the more general sense of a 'distance'.

 In his 1892 work Vorlesungen über die Geschichte der Mathematik ("Lectures on history of mathematics"), volume 2, German historian of mathematics Moritz Cantor writes:

 At the same time it was presumably by [Stefano degli Angeli] that a word was introduced into the mathematical vocabulary for which especially in analytic geometry the future proved to have much in store. […] We know of no earlier use of the word abscissa in Latin original texts.
 Maybe the word appears in translations of the Apollonian conics, where [in] Book I, Chapter 20 there is mention of ἀποτεμνομέναις, for which there would hardly be a more appropriate Latin word than abscissa.

-The use of the word “ordinate” is related to the Latin phrase “linea ordinata appliicata”, or “line applied parallel”.
+The use of the word ordinate is related to the Latin phrase linea ordinata appliicata 'line applied parallel'.